substantial/saucier/README.md

-# backerman
+# cap-sous-chef

-  backerman is a Capistrano Extension that uses [librarian](https://github.com/applicationsonline/librarian.git "chef-librarian") and [chef-solo](https://github.com/opscode/chef "chef") to manage project dependencies and provision servers for your project.
+  cap-sous-chef is a Capistrano Extension that uses [librarian](https://github.com/applicationsonline/librarian.git "chef-librarian") and [chef-solo](https://github.com/opscode/chef "chef") to manage project dependencies and provision servers for your project.

 Use Capistrano Multistage to manage your servers and environments.